ThoughtWorks-SEA/developer-training/docs/frontend/redux-thunk.md

 Here we add two action creators.
 The first `addTodo` is a typical action creator that returns an object with a type and a payload.

-The second action creator is something new for _Redux Thunk_ m we create an action creator `addTodoFromAPI` that returns a function taking in a single argument `dispatch`.
+The second action creator is something new for _Redux Thunk_ - we create an action creator `addTodoFromAPI` that returns a function taking in a single argument `dispatch`.
 When can then do whatever async code we want and in the `.then` we call `dispatch` with another action creator that does the actual updating of the data in the reducer.

-In actions/index.js
+src/actions/index.js

 ```javascript
 export const addTodo = (payload) => {